 PROVIDING CREATIVE, SAFE, AND ACTIVE MULTI-AGE ADVENTURES.

-OPEN to all children in Kindergarten through Fifth Grade
+OPEN to all children ENTERING Kindergarten through Fifth Grade

-Join us for the third annual Epiphany School summer camp!
+Join us for the fourth annual Epiphany School summer camp!

 Our camps operate under the same guiding principles as our school-year program.
 As always, we create a nurturing environment that seeks to inspire and challenge children to be curious, courageous, and confident.
 Our talented staff cultivates an inclusive community that encourages empathy toward others and respecting differences.